From: Rock, Paper, Shotgun - 7:00am - August 30, 2012

 To be a success affiliate marketer is not an easy task.
 You need two important factors to success as an affiliate marketer: Traffic & Conversion.
 As an affiliate marketer, you need to generate enough traffic to your website and must be able to convert those traffics to sales so that you can earn your commissions.
 You have to learn the effective marketing techniques to market your affiliate products or services.
 Although there are many internet marketers succeed in their affiliate marketing business without the need to have their own website, it is advisable to have your own website that contains the affiliate products you are promoting.
 The benefits of having your own website are:

+You can promote and pre-sell multiple affiliate products so that you can maximum the traffic generated.
+You can build your own customer or prospect list so that you can up sell them your future products; you re-use the traffic generated.
 You can work out to optimize your website so that your pages are search engines? friendly and get more free traffic from search engines for your targeted keywords.

 Having your website is not enough.
 You should know how to market your site effectively so that you will get thousands of visitors coming to your site which will transforms into more sales for you to earn more commission from your affiliate products.
 You should avoid the same mistakes some affiliate marketers make everyday, they are only building a short term business where they just make a small sale.
 Make sure you understand that you should be building a long-term affiliate business to continue generate passive future incomes.